Antigone

 The will alone or the will alone

 Antigone knows that man must not believe in his will alone.
-Here too, it is a question of power swelling with pride.
-Will alone becomes perverted, corrupted, withered, and prideful.
-Will alone, or the will alone that often accompanies it, takes over space as soon as a higher power, authority, is forgotten.
-All Continue reading
+Here too, it is a question of power swelling with its own pride.
+Will alone becomes perverted, corrupted, withered, and arrogant.
+Will alone, or the will alone that often accompanies it, takes over the space as soon as a higher power, authority, is forgotten.
+All… Continue reading

 -

-From this we can draw the obvious conclusion that the State is a fact of nature, that man is naturally a sociable being, and that he who remains savage by organization, and not by chance, is certainly either a degraded being or a being superior to the human species.
-It is to him that this reproach could be addressed.
-Continue reading
+From this stems the obvious conclusion that the State is a fact of nature, that man is by nature a social being, and that he who remains savage by nature, and not by chance, is certainly either a degraded being or a being superior to the human species.
+It is indeed to him that this reproach could be addressed… Continue reading

 -

-Part 5: Authority In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, and their community.
-Women reserved for themselves the mirror that was part of beauty, femininity, and seduction.
-The reflection is everywhere.
-"There is no place that does not Continue reading
+Part 5: Authority In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, their community.
+Women reserved for themselves the mirror, which was associated with beauty, femininity, and seduction.
+Reflection was everywhere.
+“There is no place that is not…” Continue reading

 -

-Creon divides his interlocutors into two groups: those who are with him and those who are against him.
+Creon divides his interlocutors into two camps: those who are with him and those who are against him.
 He no longer negotiates and threatens those who oppose him.
-Force controls him, when force should only ever be used to protect, and this is always the case with those who give themselves body and soul to Continue reading
+Force controls him, when force should only ever be used to protect, and this is always the case for those who give themselves body and soul to… Continue reading

 -